Borrelia p41, Sf9

 Borrelia Burgdorferi p45 Recombinant

-Recombinant Borrelia Burgdorferi p45 produced in SF9 is a glycosylated, polypeptide chain having a calculated molecular mass of 45,259.3 Dalton.
+Recombinant Borrelia Burgdorferi p45, produced in SF9 insect cells, is a glycosylated polypeptide chain with a calculated molecular weight of 45,259.3 Daltons.
+This protein is expressed with a 10xHis tag at the N-terminus and purified using proprietary chromatographic methods.

 Shipped with Ice Packs